1811 Info 2f for Elizabeth Crompton

 Madalina's second marriage

-In the third quarter of 1915 Madalina married Ambrose BOWMAN (GRO ref: Stockton 10a 197).
-It is suspected that this is the Andrew BOWMAN, the boarder of the 1911 census.
-Ambrose BOWMAN died in the fourth quarter of 1921 (GRO ref: Stockton 10a 102) at the age of 64.
+In the third quarter of 1915 Madalina married William BOWMAN (GRO ref: Stockton 10a 197).
+It is suspected that this is the BOWMAN, the boarder of the 1911 census.
 There is no obvious record of his birth.

 1811info2f, sheet 4